-Face & license plate anonymization: all you need to know before choosing the right solution for your business
+Face and license plate anonymization: all you need to know

-How to choose the right software solution for image and video blurring
+How to choose the right blurring software for image and video blurring

 What does Image and Video Anonymization mean?